aws-samples/realtime-health-data-insights-dynamodb/README.md

 ### Data Ingestion

 Let’s assume that, before storage of raw data, the data undergoes preprocessing to ensure quality, filtering, transformation, or enrichment with contextual metadata.
 Below are two examples of typical health metric data for a user stored in a DynamoDB table: step_count and sleep_count in the "awake" context.
-If a metric lacks context, it will be denoted as "NA."
+If a metric lacks context, it will be denoted as **"NA"**.
 ```json
     [
 		{